-

 - But if a trick is started with a high card, the higher class is degraded below the lower class for that trick.
 (So essentially: J = -2, Q = -1, K = 0, A = 1.)

-- For example, the first player plays a king (K), and the two others respond by a 3 and a queen (Q).
-The number 3 wins the trick (while Q is the lowest card).
+- For example, if the trick is started by a King (K = -2) and the other two respond by a 3 and a Queen (Q = -1), then the number 3 is the highest and wins.

 -